wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content/emoji.md

 import { EmojiSupportModule } from '@wizdm/emoji';
 ```

-The main module provides an optional `init()` static function to customize the module behvior:
+Import the *EmojiSupportModule* in your app to enable universal emoji support.
+Use the static `init()` function to setup the module according to your needs.
 ```typescript
 @NgModule({
   providers: [ EmojiUtils ]